Kodiak brown bear lodge:

 bear viewing with a touch of luxury

 Want to get your brown bears with red fish pictures without the crowds?
 Join us at the Kodiak Brown Bear Center & Lodge, as we photograph Kodiak brown bears fishing for red salmon in the heart of the Kodiak National Wildlife Refuge!
 Experience the ultimate Kodiak brown bear adventure with Focus Photo Tours — unparalleled wildlife viewing combined with a touch of luxury.
-Our small-group lodge stays put you right where the action is, offering safe, close-up photographic opportunities guided by experienced indigenous bear guides and our photography group leader, Dee Webb.
+Our small-group lodge stays put you right where the action is, offering safe, close-up photographic opportunities guided by experienced indigenous bear guides and our photography group leader, Traci Sepkovic.
 After a day of epic bear encounters and expertly guided photography, unwind in comfortable accommodations, savor fresh local cuisine prepared by a chef, and enjoy attentive service that makes the trip as relaxing as it is thrilling.
 Book with us for a seamless, all-inclusive experience that maximizes bear sightings and minimizes hassle so you can focus on capturing once-in-a-lifetime images.

 General Information | Overview | What’s Included | Reviews